Emily Thornberry Labour MP for Islington South and Finsbury

 My Labour colleague, Jonathan Ashworth, put it so eloquently when he said that our NHS staff are “undervalued, overworked and underpaid”.
-I think that this is true of all our key workers, many of whom are on minimum wage and work inhumane zero-hours contracts.

 Labour has always been the party of working people.